Road Defects in Gainesville, FL

-Don’t risk missing Florida’s four-year statute of limitations for personal injury cases.
+Don’t risk missing Florida’s statute of limitations for personal injury cases.
 After this time passes, you are barred from recovering damages from the negligent parties in a lawsuit.
 Note that when a lawsuit is against a government entity, you have less time to take legal action, meaning you should speak to an attorney as soon as possible.

 Having the right lawyer by your side can make all the difference in whether your case has a positive outcome.
 This is especially true for cases that could involve government and business entities.
 Their goal will be to take advantage of people who may not be fully aware of their rights.
 Don’t let this happen to you.